Hawai‘i Food & Wine Festival announces new lineup

-HONOLULU (KHON2) — This year, the Hawai‘i Food and Wine Festival celebrates their 13th year of educating and supporting local agriculture in the Pacific.
+HONOLULU (KHON2) — This year, the Hawai‘i Food & Wine Festival celebrates its 13th year of educating and supporting local agriculture in the Pacific.

 Get Hawaii’s latest morning news delivered to your inbox, sign up for News 2 You